NijelB/FlexibleTaikoController/README.md

 # How to add Syntax for other boards???
-(To be added at a later date for if people besides myself are ever actually interested this repo)
+(To be added at a later date for if people besides myself are ever actually interested in this repo)